radixdlt/radixdlt-js/README.md

     account.openNodeConnection()
 ```

-### Storing private keys
+### Storing private Keys

-The following code snippet shows how to store your private keys to _'path/to/keystore'_ using _SuperDuperSecretPassword_ as the encryption password.
+In the following code snippet we store our private keys to _'path/to/keystore'_ using _SuperDuperSecretPassword_ as the encryption password.

 ```javascript